Justas4444/Project_1/README.md

 This is my final project.
-I'm using AI to predict stock market future prices, will add django web application to display the results for registered users.
+I'm using AI to predict stock market future prices and displaying predictions using django website.

 Folder structure
 csv folder contains python code to generate SPY.csv, used for training and validation of a transformer model.
 It also generated interest_rate.csv that is appended to SPY.csv later in the code so can be used as a reference.